anoma/whitepaper/whitepaper.md

 In this paper we present Anoma.
 Anoma is a unified architecture for full-stack decentralised applications – characterised by its intent-centricity, decentralised counterparty discovery and computational outsourcing of NP search problems to solvers which compute valid state transitions.
 With this architecture, contemporary applications can be built without compromising permissionlessness, fault-tolerance, censorship-resistance, or privacy.

 Anoma's architecture also exposes novel primitives, such as composable privacy, which enables applications to handle transparent, shielded, and private state and operations; and multi-chain atomic settlement, which allows users and applications with different security preferences to obtain atomicity.
-These and other novel primitives pave the way for the development of applications that cannot be built with existing architectures, several of which we enumerate in section 5.
+These and other novel primitives pave the way for the development of applications that cannot be built with existing architectures, several of which we enumerate in **Section 5: Applications**.

 # Architectural design philosophy